 Photo: Curtis Smith

 This model is limited in features and does not allow you to download your data.
 It is also limited to use on road bikes only unless you purchase the SPD 01 sensor from Cateye that works on a wider variety of bikes.
-The Strada Slim is a good value, particularly for the cyclist who will not take advantage of the advanced features offered on more expensive computers.
+The Strada Slim is a decent value, particularly for the cyclist who will not take advantage of the advanced features offered on more expensive computers.

 If you are road cyclist or casual cyclist looking for a basic computer, then the Strada Slim